Ross1986/Sales-Of-Global-Company-Analysis/README.md

 ## RFM Analysts

-The code performs RFM (Recency, Frequency, Monetary) analysis to categorize customers into segments based on their buying behavior.
+The code performs RFM (Recency, Frequency, Monetary) analysis to categorise customers into segments based on their buying behaviour.

 ---

-This SQL code provides a comprehensive analysis of the sales dataset, exploring various dimensions of the data and providing valuable insights into revenue, customer behavior, and other key metrics.
-Feel free to modify and adapt the code as per your specific requirements.
+This SQL code comprehensively analyses the sales dataset, exploring various dimensions of the data and providing valuable insights into revenue, customer behaviour, and other key metrics.
+Please feel free to modify and adapt the code according to your specific requirements.